shivamsoni1501/Equity-Manger/README.md

 data managment and user authentication of the applicaiton is managed on firebase, so this app has real time data-management.

 The code of the application is currently hidden due to privacy.
-But you can use the apk file of the application and below is the discretion of the application.
+But you can use the apk file of the application and below is the description of the application.

 ## Getting Started